 Outside the home, directly across the street in Riverfront Park, is the gravesite of John Harris Sr. The small burial is sectioned off with a small fence, and, whether you’ve visited the home or not, it’s interesting to stop by the grave and see where the first settler of the Harrisburg area is buried.

-In many ways, my visit to the mansion reminded me of a home tour I did in Washington County, Pennsylvania, at the Bradford House.
+In many ways, my visit to the mansion reminded me of a home tour I did at the Bradford House in Washington, PA.
 Like that home, the Harris-Cameron Mansion has a lot of interesting history associated with it; however, because both homes lack original furnishings, a visit is more for hearing the stories about their history than seeing items associated with it.

 Not that there’s anything wrong with visiting to hear the stories, as I quite enjoyed the stories at both homes, but it does make it a bit harder to envision what life was like.
 This is compounded even more at the Harris-Cameron Mansion, where furnishings from multiple eras inhabit the same rooms.